Gelvey/Task-Master/discord_bot/README.md

 Sub-task IDs are stable numeric identifiers shared across clients.

-### Deleting Tasks

-1. Click **🗑️ Delete Task** button
-2. Enter the exact task name
-3. Confirm deletion

-### Changing Status

-1. Click **✅ Mark Complete** or **🔄 Mark In Progress**
-2. Enter the task name
-3. Task status will update

-### Filtering Tasks

-Use the dropdown menu at the top of the task board to filter by:
-- All Tasks
-- To Do
-- In Progress
-- Complete

 ### Reminders

 The bot automatically checks for tasks with deadlines approaching within 24 hours and sends reminders to the configured reminder channel, mentioning the task owner.